Best Kid’s Snow Boots

 - Sometimes, your final measurements won’t seem to perfectly fit one size.
 If that is the case, then your child falls in between sizes.
 If you discover this about your child, you’ll want to take the bigger of the two sizes, since your child will most likely be wearing his or her boots with thick winter socks, and you’ll have some room to grow.

-- Once you figure out the size of your child’s feet and the types of boots you are both interested in, take your child to the store and have him or her try those boots on.
+- Once you figure out the size of your child’s feet and the types of boots you are both interested in, take your child to the store and have him or she tries those boots on.
 If the boots are too tight, you’ll see your child will have trouble easily walking around in the boots.
 If the boots are too large, your child might trip or tell you there is too much room in the front of the boot.
 Plus, if you notice that his or her heel is moving up and down while walking and the boots come off without unzippering or loosening the laces, the shoes are also too big.

 Make sure you select boots that fit your child comfortably, and when he or she tries on the boots, don’t forget to bring along a pair of thick winter socks so you can get the sizing and fit just right for your child.